SHJTurner/ALMUAV/README.md

 OpenCV video recording.
 Captures video from camera and writes it to a video file.
 Has both a python and c++ version.
 The c++ version is faster.

 ##V4L_CameraCapture
 V4L program that captures from two USB cameras and messures FPS.
-(Usefull for stereo cameras)
+Useful for stereo cameras.
+Code is a modifyed version of [Capture images using V4L2 on Linux](http://www.jayrambhia.com/blog/capture-v4l2/ code example).